Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Trait

 Get reference of trait specified.
+If the trait was not found or was not exported, an error is thrown [(more information)](https://github.com/armory3d/armory/wiki/troubleshooting#trait-not-exported).

 ![](https://github.com/armory3d/armory_wiki_images/raw/master/logic_nodes/Trait.JPG)